 For starters, it is one of the lightest scopes weighing 5.89 ounces.
 For a young shooter saving on weight, that is incredible.
 The unit doesn’t need a battery and runs off a fiber optic cable design that has served the military for over a decade.

 How it Works

-The rangefinder works by using a simple cross hatch pattern that allow you to line up the animal and then measure the distance much like using a ruler.
+The rangefinder works by using a simple cross hatch pattern that allows you to line up the animal and then measure the distance much like using a ruler.
 Then you use the ballistically calibrated reticle to make sure the shot will be true and clean, and let your arrow fly.

 It works for both elk and deer out to 80 yards, pretty much further than anyone should be shooting a crossbow anyway.
-The illuminated reticle can accommodate arrow speeds from 300 FPS to 340 FPS, encompassing most high end crossbows with a decent arrow weight.
+The illuminated reticle can accommodate arrow speeds from 300 FPS to 340 FPS, encompassing most high-end crossbows with a decent arrow weight.

 If there is a downside, it is the permanently affixed M16 carry handle mount.
-I’m not sure why they chose to design it like this, but there are adapter mounts to put it on a picatinny rail or standard scope bases.
+I’m not sure why they chose to design it like this, but there are adapter mounts to put it on a Picatinny rail or standard scope bases.

 To Wrap Things Up